exabl/snek5000-cbox/doc/examples/README.md

 # 3- Mixed case (sidewall convection + Rayleigh-Bénard convection)

-In order to simulate the flow in a cavity that both sidewalls and horizontal ones are differentially heated submit_simul
+In order to simulate the flow in a cavity that both sidewalls and horizontal ones are differentially heated and cooled, one needs to to activate it by assigning both sidewall and vertical Rayleigh numbers, for example:
 ```python
 params.Ra_side = 5000
 params.Ra_vert = 5000